Search Fred Hutch Extranet

-An active, ongoing (not temporary) salaried employee regularly scheduled to work a minimum of 20 hours per week paid either wages or a stipend on a regular basis, including postdoctoral research associates (Research Associate, Postdoctoral Research Fellow, and Senior Fellow) whose primary benefits are through this organization.
+An active, ongoing (not temporary) employee regularly scheduled to work a minimum of 20 hours per week paid either wages or a stipend on a regular basis, including postdoctoral research associates (Research Associate, Postdoctoral Research Fellow, and Senior Fellow) whose primary benefits are through this organization.

 You may cover your family members in the same medical and dental plans you select.